pumbatimon473/java_project_ecom/README.md

 - MySQL DB must be installed and have the following db schemas created:
 	- ecom_auth_service
 	- ecom
-- Use docker images for the Elasticsearch, Mongo, Redis, Kafka
+- Use Docker images for Elasticsearch, Mongo, Redis, Kafka

 ### Elasticsearch: docker-compose.yml
 ```yaml